Windows Version and Build Number

 NB: BuildVersion

-has been removed from $PSVersionTable
+has since been removed from $PSVersionTable

 in PowerShell Core,